ImtiazVision/Thought-Leaders-Qualities/Collaboration_Principles_&_Process.md

 ### First impression

 First impressions are seen as a shortcut to success.
 A first impression functions as a fulcrum and a lever.
 We can make a significant impact with a modest amount of dedicated effort.
 Mastering the first 20 seconds of any engagement impacts the next 20 minutes.
+Most people establish an impression of us in less than 20 seconds.
+We usually create our first impression of someone inside the first 20 seconds.
+This allows us to make eye contact and shake hands quickly.